open-contracting/software-development-handbook/docs/services/rabbitmq.rst

 .. note::

-   If a message is not acknowledged on a channel within the acknowledgement timeout, the broker closes the channel.
+   If a message is not ack'd on a channel within the acknowledgement timeout, the broker closes the channel.
 This might cause unexpected errors the next time the consumer uses the channel.

 .. seealso::

-   -  Message acknowledgment under `Work Queues tutorial <https://www.rabbitmq.com/tutorials/tutorial-two-python.html>`__
+   -  *Message acknowledgment* under `Work Queues tutorial <https://www.rabbitmq.com/tutorials/tutorial-two-python.html>`__

 .. https://github.com/open-contracting/data-registry/issues/140